66 important questions and answers - Bandera County Courier

 47. Why is Covid – 19 not yet contained?

-the above-mentioned properties of Covid – 19 make it almost impossible to contain the disease in the way that Sars has managed to do, namely via the isolation of sick people.
+The above properties of Covid – 19 make it almost impossible to contain the disease in the way Sars has succeeded, namely by isolating it of sick people.
 Still, this strategy plays an important role in containing outbreaks.
 In Wuhan, for example, the apparently declining number of new infections is also attributed to this.

 48. Why are you trying to curb the spread at all?